-The relatively new Danish Companies Act adopted in 2009 (in Danish: selskabsloven) (the "Companies Act") facilitates four types of companies in which the shareholders' liability is limited to the capital contributed as payment for the shares: (i) the public limited company (in Danish "aktieselskab" or "A/S"); (ii) the private limited company (in Danish "anpartsselskab" or "APS"); (iii) the limited partnership company (in Danish "partnerselskab" or "P/S"); and (iv) the new low-capital private limited company (in Danish "iværksætterselskab" or "IVS") which is mainly expected to be used by entrepreneurs.
-A new act adopted in 2014 introduces a new corporate form which facilitates a new employee investment company (in Danish: medarbejderinvesteringsselskab or "MS"), please refer to question 5.2 below.
+The relatively new Danish Companies Act, adopted in 2009 (in Danish: selskabsloven) (the "Companies Act"), facilitates four types of companies in which the shareholders' liability is limited to the capital contributed as payment for the shares: (i) the public limited company (in Danish: aktieselskab or A/S); (ii) the private limited company (in Danish: anpartsselskab or ApS); (iii) the limited partnership company (in Danish: partnerselskab or P/S); and (iv) the entrepreneur company (in Danish: iværksætterselskab or IVS) which is subject to a minimum share capital requirement of only DKK 1 (corresponding to approximately EUR 0.13).

-Only Danish public limited companies, as opposed to e.g. private limited companies, are admitted to trading and official listing.
-In Denmark there are two existing Danish regulated markets; NASDAQ OMX Copenhagen A/S and GXG Markets A/S. In addition, securities may be traded on an alternative market place called NASDAQ OMX First North Denmark which is categorised as a multilateral trading facility and is not a regulated market.
+Only public limited companies, as opposed to e.g. private limited companies, are admitted to trading and official listing.
+Following the closedown of the regulated market called GXG Markets A/S on 18 August 2015, only one regulated market exists in Denmark operating under the new name, "Nasdaq Copenhagen A/S".
+In addition, securities may be traded on an alternative marketplace called Nasdaq First North Denmark, which is categorised as a multilateral trading facility and is not a regulated market.

-Most trading of listed securities is effected through the main regulated market in Denmark being NASDAQ OMX Copenhagen A/S which is a part of NASDAQ OMX Group, Inc. This chapter focuses on public limited companies whose securities are admitted to trading and official listing on NASDAQ OMX Copenhagen A/S.
+Most trading of listed securities is effected through Nasdaq Copenhagen A/S, which is ultimately owned by Nasdaq, Inc. This chapter focuses on public limited companies whose securities are admitted to trading and official listing on Nasdaq Copenhagen A/S.

-Unless otherwise stated, this chapter is not concerned with financial undertakings such as e.g. credit institutions, investment companies, insurance companies, etc.
+Unless otherwise stated, this chapter is not concerned with financial undertakings such as credit institutions, investment companies, insurance companies, etc.